A new report has indicated that fast food wrappers and containers used at popular restaurant chains may contain toxic chemicals.

 This comes after the Food and Drug Administration (FDA) in the US announced that it will end the use of select synthetic chemicals for food packaging purposes over the next few years.

-A spokesperson of Restaurant Brands International, the parent company of Burger King, told the publication: “We are looking forward to extending our safe ingredients policy to include the removal of the short-term PFAS recently identified by the FDA.
+A spokesperson of Restaurant Brands International, the parent company of Burger King, told Fox News: “We are looking forward to extending our safe ingredients policy to include the removal of the short-term PFAS recently identified by the FDA.

 “We will work with our suppliers to remove them from all packaging by or, where feasible, earlier than the three years recommended by the FDA.”